How To Finance a Car From a Private Seller

 Get Preapproved or Prequalified for a Private Party Loan

-A preapproval or prequalification lets you know how much money you can borrow for how long and at what interest rate.
 When you get preapproved, a lender makes a credit inquiry.
-With some financial institutions, this inquiry is a "soft pull" that doesn't affect your credit score.
+At some financial institutions, this inquiry is a "soft pull" that doesn't affect your credit score.
 At BECU, preapprovals require a hard pull.
-Always ask how the preapproval or prequalification process works.
+Always ask how the preapproval or prequalification process works and how it affects your credit.

 Research and Find the Right Car